leilafi/dbt-test-tools/README.md

 # Install dependencies
 $ yarn

-# Run the project
-$ yarn start

-# The server will initialize in the <http://localhost:3000>

-# Create a file for table desctiption
 $ Create a table.sql under DBT-TOOLS

-# Copy the table description from Snowflake to table.sql
 $ Copy the table description from Snowflake to table.sql

 # Generate tests